ONSdigital/statistical-methods-library/docs/estimation.md

 ========================

 Estimation calculates this first as it is used in all types of estimation.
-It uses the sample_marker column, which can only contain a 0 or a 1, allowing it to easily work out the total population and sample population using a count and a sum.
+It uses the sample_marker column, which can only contain a 0 or a 1.
+This allows it to easily work out the total population and sample population using a count and a sum.

 The calculation is: